peasant-stock/papercut/docs/index.md

 ![User's job log in Papercut Admin Portal](./images/job-log.png)

-This process refunds the entire job. **If you need to do a partial refund**, click “edit” (under “refund”), subtract the number of pages you want to refund from number of **color pages**, and edit the color pages field to reflect this new total.
+This process refunds the entire job. **If you need to do a partial refund**, click “edit” (under “refund”), and subtract the number of pages you want to refund from the **color pages** field.
+Click "Apply."

 You can update the cost field as well, but note that **dollar amounts in Papercut are not used to calculate print charges on agent statements**.
 The reports are done entirely from **color page counts**, so if you need to make any edits, make sure you are always updating the number of color pages.